skruszka/maconvert/README.md

 ## Features

 - Automatically reads and validates a MAC address from the clipboard.
-- Supports multiple MAC address formats:
+- Supports multiple MAC address formats

--- POSIX format: aa:bb:cc:dd:ee:ff
+ - POSIX format: aa:bb:cc:dd:ee:ff
--- Windows NT format: AA-BB-CC-DD-EE-FF
+ - Windows NT format: AA-BB-CC-DD-EE-FF
--- Cisco format: aabb.ccdd.eeff
+ - Cisco format: aabb.ccdd.eeff

 Simple GUI with buttons to copy the desired format to the clipboard.
 Displays an error message if the clipboard does not contain a valid MAC address.